-Arkansas recently announced plans to start selling beer and wine to premium ticketholders at football games starting this fall.
+Arkansas announced plans to start selling beer and wine to premium ticketholders at football games starting this fall.
 Is this the start of a trend towards loosening general alcohol restrictions in the SEC?
 Probably not.
 A combination of regional, political and economic factors will likely keep the majority of SEC stadiums “dry” for the forseeable future.

 According to Chuck Dunlap, the SEC’s director of communications, conference policy prohibits the sale of alcoholic beverages to most fans during SEC home games: